API Mappings

 Congratulations!
 You're ready to start using your Processes and let magic happen.
 But how can they work with your business?
 This is where API Mappings come in.

 You can think of API Mappings as how your Processes interface with the world.
 It's how Unmeshed allows external entities to trigger and monitor Processes.
-Technically, is it done by creating uniquely named API endpoints to control the various Processes you've created.
+Technically, it is done by creating uniquely named API endpoints to control the various Processes you've created.

 Trigger modes